unixorn/apgar/README.md

 ## Can I run one test at a time?

 No. Apgar is designed to run all the health check scripts it finds in parallel.
-This allows it to fail the health check as fast as possible - the longest time that Apgar will take to report a failed health check is the time it takes to run the slowest health check script, so you should try to break up your check scripts into small scripts that each check one aspect of your service instead of large scripts that test multiple parts of your services.
+This allows it to fail the health check as fast as possible - the longest time that Apgar will take to report a failed health check is the time it takes to run the slowest health check script.
+You should break up your check scripts into small scripts that each check one aspect of your service instead of large scripts that test multiple parts of your services.

 ## My scripts have to be run in a particular order, how do I specify that?

-You can't.
+You don't.
 The current work around is to have a single large check script that runs multiple tests in the order you want, but that will slow down the apgar run.

-## Why not just piggyback on a system's existing web server?
+## Why do you run your own web server instead of piggybacking on a system's existing web server?

 You are of course free to use your own webserver instead of `apgar-server`, but we opted for a stand-alone server for the following reasons: